 Building on our experience and success with our Mentoring program, we will have a volunteer subcommittee evaluate expressions of interest and choose participants based on objectives, experience, business needs and other criteria.
 Members will be placed in groups and will meet monthly.
 Sessions will be rotated between members businesses so you will have a turn at hosting the group - in house or off site, it's up to you but it needs to be appropriate for the meeting.
-The program carries a participation and facilitation fee of $300 + GST and payable on acceptance into the program.
+The program carries a participation and facilitation fee which will be payable on acceptance into the program.
 Please note that selection preference is likely to favour applicants who have an existing track record of involvement with the Chamber.

 Emerald Roundtables will have access to experts and industry mentors and its alumni will become part of a powerful community that can open up new opportunities.

 Here are 4 reasons women should apply to be part of an Emerald Roundtable.

 Female entrepreneurs are more likely to possess certain characteristics compared to their male counterparts.
 For example, studies show that female entrepreneurs are less likely to ask for funding until they believe they are ready for it.
 This leads to only 19% of women achieving angel funding.
 If you are a part of a women-only peer mentorship group, it is likely that many of the other women in the group are going through similar challenges as you.
 This will help women to realize they are not alone and guide them to avoid common mistakes women make in business.

 A peer mentorship group is a great way to meet new business contacts, friends and even future business partners.
 The Irish Australian Chamber of Commerce will handpick group members so women will be surrounded with entrepreneurs who are at a similar business stage and have skills that complement theirs.
 There is no better way to learn about people than by seeing them often and observing how they interact with other people in a group setting.